 The driver's power seat switches are located on the outboard side of the driver's seat lower side trim.
-The bottom switch controls up/down, forward/rearward, bottom switch controls up/uowii, ioiwaia ioa and tilt adjustment.
+The bottom switch controls up/down, forward/rearward, and tilt adjustment.
 The top switch controls the seatback recline adjustment.

 Power Seat Switches